entozoon/tosspotify/README.md

     npm i
     Tosspotify.bat

-You might also want to smash a shortcut file to that .bat into
+You may then want to create a startup shortcut:

     shell:startup
+    [then alt-drag the .bat file into here]

 ## Shortcuts